History of Microscopy: Overview

-Figure: Diagram of Light Microscopes
+Figure: Diagram of Light Microscopes, created with biorender.com

 Principle of a light microscope (optical microscope)

-As mentioned earlier, light microscopes visualize an image by using a glass lens and magnification is determined by, the lens’s ability to bend light and focus it on the specimen, which forms an image.
+As mentioned earlier, light microscopes visualize an image by using a glass lens, and magnification is determined by, the lens’s ability to bend light and focus it on the specimen, which forms an image.
 When a ray of light passes through one medium into another, the ray bends at the interface causing refraction.
 The bending of light is determined by the refractive index, which is a measure of how great a substance slows the speed of light.
 The direction and magnitude of the bending of the light are determined by the refractive indexes of the two mediums that form the interface.

 If an object is put between these two mediums i.e between water and air, in this case, a prism, the prism will bend the light at an angle.
 This is how the microscopic lenses work, they bend the light at an angle.
-The lens (convex) on receiving the light rays, it focuses the rays at a specific point known as the focal point (F-point).
+The lens (convex) on receiving the light rays, focuses the rays at a specific point known as the focal point (F-point).
 The measure of distance from the center of the lens and the focal point is known as the focal length.

 A microscope uses lenses whose strength is predetermined, in that, the strength of a lens is directly related to the focal length i.e short focal length magnifies objects more than lenses with a long focal length.

-Microscopy works strictly with a factor of resolution whereby resolution being the ability of a lens to be able to differentiate small objects that are closely packed together.
-The resolution of a light microscope is determined by a numerical aperture of its lens system and by the wavelength of the light it employs; a numerical aperture a definition of the light wavelengths produced when the specimen is illuminated.
+Microscopy works strictly with a factor of resolution whereby resolution is the ability of a lens to be able to differentiate small objects that are closely packed together.
+The resolution of a light microscope is determined by a numerical aperture of its lens system and by the wavelength of the light it employs; a numerical aperture is a definition of the light wavelengths produced when the specimen is illuminated.

-A minimum distance (d) between two objects that distinguishes then to be two separate entities, determined by the wavelengths of the light can be calculated by an Abbe equation using the wavelength of the light that illuminated the specimen (Lambda, λ) and the numerical aperture (NA, n sin Ɵ) i.e. d=0.5 λ/n sin Ɵ
+A minimum distance (d) between two objects that distinguishes them to be two separate entities, determined by the wavelengths of the light can be calculated by an Abbe equation using the wavelength of the light that illuminated the specimen (Lambda, λ) and the numerical aperture (NA, n sin Ɵ) i.e. d=0.5 λ/n sin Ɵ

 Types of light microscopes (optical microscope)